FokkeZB/hackscribble-MCP9804-library/documentation/user guide.md

 <br>

 Created on 13 November 2014 by Ray Benitez
-Last modified on --- by ---
+Last modified on ??
+October 2016 by Ray Benitez
 Change history in **README.md**

 This software is licensed by Ray Benitez under the MIT License.

 git@hackscribble.com | http://www.hackscribble.com | http://www.twitter.com/hackscribble